The standards are designed with schools in mind and aim to enable cooks and caterers to create imaginative and nutritious food.

 - desserts, cakes and biscuits are allowed at lunchtime - they must not contain any confectionary

 - salt must not be available to add to food after it has been cooked

 - any condiments must be limited to sachets or portions of no more than 10 grams or one teaspoonful

 - free, fresh drinking water at all times

 The only drinks permitted are:

-- Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks
+- plain soya, rice or oat drinks enriched with calcium, plain fermented milk (for example yoghurt) drinks

 Combination drinks are limited to a portion size of 330mls.
 They may contain added vitamins or minerals, and no more than 150mls of fruit or vegetable juice.
 Fruit or vegetable juice combination drinks must be at least 45% fruit or vegetable juice.

 As well as eating the right foods in the right portion sizes, the food needs to be prepared and cooked in a healthy way, for example trimming visible fat from meat, grilling or baking as opposed to frying, not adding extra fat when cooking, halving sugar in baking and substituting with fruit, reading food labels to make better informed choices.
 Making homemade versions of your favourite foods, so you can control the ingredients and the way in which the food is prepared and cooked.

 The School Food Standards also advise on procurement and good buying standards.
 They encourage the Food for Life Catering Mark (Derbyshire has achieved Bronze throughout and Gold in two schools).
 The use of fair trade products, using seasonal foods, sustainable sources of fish (ideally certified by the Marine Stewardship Council) and reducing food waste.